chauff/cse1500-web-transcripts/Lecture-3.md

 ```

-4. What is the output on the Web console when running the following piece of JavaScript in the browser?
+4. What is the output on the web console when running the following piece of JavaScript in the browser?

 ```javascript
 function A(x){